 Self Care Mindset: How to Get on a Healthy Path & Stick to Positive New Habits

-The biggest challenge with maintaining (or developing) a "self care" mindset is first overcoming the limiting belief systems about health that your parents and/or society has raised us with.
-False ideals like these:
+The biggest challenge with maintaining (or developing) a "self care" mindset, is first overcoming the limiting belief systems about health.

 - Disease is a mystery;

-- I need meat for protein to stay strong;
+- You need protein from animals to stay strong;

 - Salt causes high blood pressure;